ir-nlp-csui/kethu/README.md

 ### Changelog
 * revised the POS tagging and syntactic annotation for compound words
-* revissed the tokenization, POS tagging and syntactic annotation for predicate nominalization cases
+* revised the tokenization, POS tagging and syntactic annotation for predicate nominalization cases
 * revised the syntactic annotation for noun phrases containing numerical expression (especially QP)
 * changed the POS tag for 'Rp' and the similar tokens from SYM to NN